gregoryliu05/Tourist_Attraction_Application/app/README.md

 update done done in frontend
-delete done need to implement in frontend select done done in frontend projection
+delete done need to implement in frontend select done done in frontend projection done

-join - Allow users to see other users’ profile, and what ratings they have done in the past (you can do this without join, select all user with specified user id), instead, We need joins on ISA to get all comments and/or picture associated with rating
+join - Allow users to see other users’ profile, and what ratings they have done in done the past (you can do this without join, select all user with specified user id), instead, We need joins on ISA to get all comments and/or picture associated with rating

-aggregation withgroup_by
+aggregation withgroup_by done
 aggregation with having
-nested aggregation with group by division
+nested aggregation with group by done division